 Going south on the road, towards Izola, another mesmerising gem of the Slovenian coast to appreciate.

-Many people come to the old town of Izola for the beautiful relaxing atmosphere the place has to offer.
-This place is small yet cosy and you will find some tourists, however, it does not always get crowded and this makes it even more appealing to those wanting to get away.
+Many people come to the old town of Izola for its beautiful, relaxing atmosphere.
+This place is small yet cosy, and you will find some tourists.
+However, it does not always get crowded, making it even more appealing to those wanting to escape.

-The city centre in Izola enjoys a mixture of gothic and baroque style architecture.
-A nice short walk through the narrow alleys and hidden shops of Izola would be a delightful experience for anyone.
+The city centre of Izola features a mixture of Gothic and Baroque architecture.
+A short walk through the narrow alleys and hidden shops would be a delightful experience for anyone.

-Stop by its lovely beach, take a swim or just sunbathe for a while in the gorgeous sunshine on offer here.
-The bay of Simon is in the lush Mediterranean vegetation.
+Stop by its lovely beach, swim or just sunbathe in the gorgeous sunshine on offer here.
+The bay of Simon is covered by lush Mediterranean vegetation.
 It is part of the undamaged Slovenian coast and is situated in the place wherein the Roman times was the harbour Haliaetum.
-From the bay of Simon, you can get a wonderful view of the city Izola.
+You can get a fantastic view of the city of Izola from the Bay of Simon.

 Piran, One of Slovenia’s Most Beautiful Towns

 They say this is one of the most beautiful towns on the Slovenian coast and that it grew with the help of salt.
 Piran salt pans, where the world-class fleur de sel (flower of salt) is still produced today using age-old methods.
-A popular resort city filled with a colourful square, medieval walls, a lively harbour and lots of great places to enjoy seafood.
+It is a famous resort city with a colourful square, medieval walls, a lively harbour, and many great places to enjoy seafood.

 Things to do in Piran:

-1. Tartini Square (Tartinijev trg): The Tartini Square is the main square in Piran.
-It is named after the famous Italian composer; Guiseppe Tartin, who was born and raised here.
-Locate there are many colourful buildings to photograph.
+- Tartini Square (Tartinijev trg): This is the main square in Piran.
+It is named after the famous Italian composer Guiseppe Tartin, born and raised here.
+Many colourful buildings can be photographed here.

-3. Magical World of Shells Museum: This is a small exposition over three rooms that are worth visiting where you’ll discover and learn all about unique shells.
-Besides, it is the only Museum of Shells in Slovenia which makes it’s a special place to visit.
+- Magical World of Shells Museum: This is a small exposition over three rooms worth visiting.
+Here, you’ll discover and learn all about unique shells.
+Besides, it is the only Museum of Shells in Slovenia, which makes it a special place to visit.
 You’ll get to know some of the sea’s uniquely shaped creatures.

-4. Visit The Sergej Masera Maritime Museum of Piran: A fascinating collection of Piran’s nautical history, from Roman, Venetian, Austro-Hungarian and more recent times, including some wonderful model ships.
+- Visit The Sergej Masera Maritime Museum of Piran.
+It has a fascinating collection of Piran’s nautical history, from Roman, Venetian, Austro-Hungarian, and more recent times, including some beautiful model ships.

-5. Sečovlje Salina Nature Park: This is the biggest wetland located on the Slovenia coastline.
-In the northern part of the reserve called Lera, people harvest salt using a special 700-year-old method.
-The abandoned southern part of the reserve (Fontanigge) features many unique sights – birds, vast fields of halophytes and over 100 abandoned and demolished buildings that were once used by workers in the salt industry.
+- Sečovlje Salina Nature Park: This is the most significant wetland on the Slovenian coastline.
+People harvest salt in the northern part of the reserve, called Lera, using a 700-year-old method.
+The abandoned southern part of the reserve (Fontanigge) features many unique sights—birds, vast fields of halophytes, and over 100 abandoned and demolished buildings that were once used by workers in the salt industry.
 The reserve became a habitat for various animals and plants.

-6. 17th MIFF: Mediterranean International Folklore Festival: Since 2003, this event has been organised by the folklore group Val from Piran.
-The main aim of the festival is to show the public a look at Mediterranean dances, music, singing and culture, a lot of fun to be enjoyed at this festival especially for those visiting the area.
-When you are in Slovenia, you must do what Slovenians do, which means “stay active”.
-Slovenians love to be outdoors and enjoying the fresh air, nature and taking part in a variety of sports.
-Although, the Slovenian coast is not very long, around 50 kilometres, there are really nice arranged paths to walk along and appreciate the marvellous view of the sea and hills.
+- 17th MIFF: Mediterranean International Folklore Festival: Since 2003, this event has been organised by the folklore group Val from Piran.
+The main aim of the festival is to show the public a look at Mediterranean dances, music, singing and culture; a lot of fun to be enjoyed at this festival, especially for those visiting the area.
+In Slovenia, you must do what Slovenians do, which means “stay active”.
+Slovenians love being outdoors, enjoying the fresh air and nature, and participating in various sports.
+Although the Slovenian coast is not very long, around 50 kilometres, there are nicely arranged paths to walk along and appreciate the marvellous sea view and hills.
 Either by car, walking or cycling, it is your call, next top is Portorož.

 Here is a list of options where you can rent a bike in the Area: